Preschool Enrichment Program

 - Parental involvement in their child’s early learning activities at-home or in preschool or daycare, can have a positive impact on the child’s future success academically and personally.

-CFS of Western Manitoba also believes that a parent is a child’s best first teacher and offers a variety of programs to help parents support and get involved in their child’s learning from the early stages.
+CFS of Western Manitoba also believes that you as parents are your child’s best first teacher and offers a variety of programs to help you support and get involved in your child’s learning from the early stages.